cms-DQM/dqmgui/README.md

 ### Offline

-We host the new DQM GUI services in CMSWEB.
+Just like before, we host the new DQM GUI services in CMSWEB.
 The deployment procedure is already agreed upon with the CMSWEB administrator.
-There might be a long term benifit of migrating the services to run on Kubernetes container orchestration system.
+There might be a long term benefit of migrating the services to run on Kubernetes container orchestration system.
 CMSWEB has support for this infrastructure.
+True benefits of containerization has to be explored further and validated before any decision to move to that direction is made.
+The architecture of the new DQM GUI can relatively easily be adapted to work in horizontally scaled workloads.

 ## Integration